zont/ldapjs-client/README.md

 scope | String | One of base, one, or sub.
 Defaults to base filter | String | A string version of an LDAP filter.
 Defaults to (objectclass=*) attributes | Array of String | attributes to select and return.
-Defaults to the empty set, which means all attributes attrsOnly | Boolean | on whether you want the server to only return the names of the attributes, and not their values.
-Borderline useless.
-Defaults to false sizeLimit | Number | the maximum number of entries to return.
+Defaults to the empty set, which means all attributes sizeLimit | Number | the maximum number of entries to return.
 Defaults to 0 (unlimited) timeLimit | Number | the maximum amount of time the server should take in responding, in seconds.
 Defaults to 10.
-Lots of servers will ignore this
+Lots of servers will ignore this typesOnly | Boolean | on whether you want the server to only return the names of the attributes, and not their values.
+Borderline useless.
+Defaults to false

 ### unbind
 ```js